AnushaPB/wingen/paperex/README.md

-Examples from Bishop et al. 202X
+Examples from Bishop et al. (in review)
 ================

 ## Simulation Example